ganeshaupadhya/Digital_Clock/README.md

 # Digital_Clock
-This is simple Digital clock using HTML, CSS and Javascript
+This is simple Digital clock using HTML, CSS and Javascript with Alarm feature.